-In the eleventh and twelfth centuries, these borderlands that are now the province of Lleida lay along the frontier between the Christian northern lands and the Muslim south, and were liberally spiked with castles and watchtowers.
+In the 11th and 12th centuries, these borderlands that are now the province of Lleida lay along the frontier between the Christian northern lands and the Muslim south, and were liberally spiked with castles and watchtowers.
 A large part of what we now call Lleida was a Muslim dominion, or taifa, a scatter of villages inhabited by farming families, which had walls and other means of defending themselves.

 The exhibition presents us with two ways of understanding this shifting frontier and the two very different worldviews which confronted one another across it.

 Among the most telling archaeological sites is the hill of Solibernat, one of the few rural settlements from the time of Al-Andalus in Catalonia to have been excavated.
 Situated on top of a fortified hill, it was not only a self-sufficient farming and herding community, but was a place for surveillance and defence too.